AbdelaliEch/DE_ZOOMCAMP_2025/DE-ZOOMCAMP-homework5/README.md

 - 25MB
 - 87MB

-For this question I created the jupyter file "**homework5.ipynb**".
+For this question, I first downloaded the data using wget then I created the jupyter file "**homework5.ipynb**".
 For me, the size of each of the 6 parquet files was: 6.4MB, so:
 Answer: 6MB